Jul 16, 2018

 Core Curriculum (General Program)

-The MS in Clinical Mental Health Counseling consists of core coursework, a practicum, an internship, two 6-day residencies, and the completion of a capstone or thesis.
+The MS in Clinical Mental Health Counseling consists of core coursework; two 4-day pre-practica, which include a 4-day face-to-face experoence; a practicum; an internship; and the completion of a capstone or thesis.
 Core courses must be taken in the order presented.
 Additional courses may be taken at the end of the program of study to provide breadth and depth of learning.

 Foundation Course (1 cr.)